 Teeth whitening is the process of colouring or lightening the shade of your teeth without removing any of actual tooth itself.
-This is typically done with a whitening gem which is applied during the whitening treatment.
-The results speak for themselves with many satisfied customers brimming happy white smiles as a result.
+This is typically done with a whitening gel which is applied during the whitening treatment.
+The results we achieve for patients with teeth whitening in Hamilton, NZ - speak for themselves.
+We’ve had many satisfied customers from our teeth whitening services who leave brimming with happy white smiles as a result.

 Are all teeth suitable for whitening?

-Tooth whitening may be done on live teeth and teeth that have had root canal treatment.
-Before having your teeth whitened, the Hamilton dentist will check to make sure your teeth are suitable to be treated.
+Whitening may be done on live teeth and teeth that have had root canal treatment.
+Before having your teeth whitened, our dentists will check to make sure your teeth are suitable to be treated.
 Tooth whitening may make your old fillings or crowns look darker after treatment, so it is very important to be checked and advised of this before you proceed.

 How do we whiten your teeth?

-For a more immediate, brighter and longer-lasting effect, your dentist can also whiten your teeth at the dental office.
-While in the dental chair the whitening gel is applied to the tooth and may be activated with a special light for up to 15 minutes.
+For a more immediate and longer-lasting effect for a brighter smile, we can also whiten your teeth here at the Hamilton Dental Centre.
+While in the dental chair the whitening gel is applied to the tooth and activated with a special led light for up to 15 minutes.
 Several repeat processes may be necessary.

 Are there any side effects?

 Sometimes people will experience increased tooth and gum sensitivity during treatment, which goes away shortly after stopping the treatment.
-We recommend starting fluoride gel treatment 2 weeks before (available in the clinic) and taking a panadol 1 hour before to decrease sensitivity.
+We recommend starting fluoride gel treatment two weeks before (available at the Centre) and taking a panadol an hour before to decrease sensitivity.